by Lois Tverberg

 So, we see that God himself sees that each person himself is accountable before him, and that it is unjust to condemn people for sins committed before their time.

 How do we interpret Exodus 34:6-7 in the light of this passage?
 The picture of several generations being condemned for a sin may be describing the generational pattern of sin that we see in families.
-A father who abuses his wife often has sons who are wife-abusers.
+A father who abuses his wife often has sons who are abuse their wives.
 Families do teach and reinforce patterns of sins (or righteousness) to their members that go on for generations.
 Could it be that the children aren’t being punished for their parent’s guilt, but that the children have carried on in the family sins themselves?

 The answer from Ezekiel is that the consequences of sin only extend to the generations that keep on in the sin of the ancestors.
 There is always hope, if the children will just repent and change their ways.
 God doesn’t take pleasure in the judgment of anyone, but bids us all to repent and live!